 Vigor and bearing of the tree: Attika is vigorous and of bearing open.
 It branches well, requiring less effort for its formation.

-Cold hours: Studies conducted indicate high winter cold requirements.
-Cold needs are approximately 900 HF (cold hours).
+Chill hours: Studies conducted indicate high winter cold requirements.
+Cold needs are approximately 900 HF (chill hours).
 Other sources point to needs slightly greater than 1,000 hours.

 Agronomic characterization of Kordia cherry